vlod/crypto/README.md

     $ openssl rsa -in /tmp/user.pem -pubout > /tmp/user.pub

-Then it's super simple to encrypt with the users public key:
+Then it's super simple to encrypt with the user's public key:

 	require './crypto'
 	# read the public key of your intended recipient